patodia20/JKLU-Celebrates-Hacktoberfest/Readme.md

 - ```Push``` the changes to your repository
 - Now make a ```Pull Requet``` from your repository.

-> Congratulation on your first open souce contribution
+> Congratulation on your first open souce contribution.